 Tikal National Park

-Tikal National Park is located in northern Guatemala's Petén Province, within a large forest region often referred to as the Maya Forest, which extends into neighboring Mexico and Belize.
+Tikal National Park is located in northern Guatemala's Petén Province, within a large forest region often called the Maya Forest, extending into neighboring Mexico and Belize.

 Embedded within the much larger Maya Biosphere Reserve, exceeding 2,000,000 ha (5,000,000 acres) and contiguous with additional conservation areas, Tikal National Park is one of the few World Heritage properties inscribed according to both natural and cultural criteria for its extraordinary biodiversity and archaeological importance.